edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

       await query.run(client, { sections });
       console.log("Embedding generation complete");
     }
+    …

+The comments do a good job of explaining here, but lets go into a little more detail.
+First, we build and run a query that deletes all ``Section`` types currently in the database.
+Then, we build another query that will insert the new ``Section`` data we just prepared.
+We await a call to that query's ``run`` method, passing in the sections we just prepared.

+Here's what the whole function looks like:

 .. code-block:: typescript
     :caption: generate-embeddings.ts

+    …
     async function storeEmbeddings() {
       const client = edgedb.createClient();